 - Nationality: International students

-- Number of Awards: A limited number of Durham Doctoral Studentships
+- Number of Scholarships: A limited number of Durham Doctoral Studentships

 - Eligible Countries: International and home/EU students can apply.